francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

    kubectl get clusterrolebinding kubeadm:cluster-admins -o yaml
    ```

-> Sharing the `admin.conf` with additional users is **not recommended**!
-Instead, you can use tools like `openssl` or [`kubeadm kubeconfig user`](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users) command to generate certificates and kubeconfig files for additional users.
+**Please note**: Sharing the `admin.conf` with additional users is **not recommended**!
+Instead, you can get an user be able to authenticate and invoke APIs in different ways:

+- raw way (not recommanded): `openssl` to generate keys, CSRs and certificates;

+- combined way: `openssl` to generate keys and the [`CertificateSigningRequest` Kubernetes API](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user) to generate certificates;

+- straightforward way (recommended): [`kubeadm kubeconfig user`](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users) command to generate directly kubeconfig files.

 ## Grant access to new users